JessicaGarson/Intro-to-Git-and-GitHub/README.md

-# Intro-to-Git-and-GitHub
+# Intro to Git and GitHub
-Class at the Arlington Public Library
+Class at the Arlington Public Library - Tuesday January 5th